-There's been quite a lot of chat recently about various job scheduling systems and process managers for offlining expensive tasks on the LRUG list.
-BackgrounDRb, Beanstalk, Starling, BackgroundJob and other similar solutions have been discussed.
-These systems can be useful, but most of the time they're just adding unnecessary complexity.
+There’s been a lot of chat on the LRUG list recently about job scheduling systems and process managers for offloading expensive tasks.
+BackgrounDRb, Beanstalk, Starling, BackgroundJob – all sorts of solutions have been thrown around.
+These systems have their place, but most of the time they’re adding complexity you just don’t need.

-One instance where I feel these solutions are unnecessary is where you need to strip data from an external service in a way that's totally disconnected from the HTTP request-response cycle.
+One case where I think they’re overkill is when you need to pull data from an external service on a schedule, completely disconnected from the HTTP request-response cycle.

-Say you want to pull the most recent article from this blog every 15 minutes and create a file that could then be served statically to your visitors.
-A naive implementation of that functionality would look something like this:
+Say you want to fetch the most recent article from this blog every 15 minutes and write it to a file that can be served statically.
+A straightforward implementation looks like this:

 require 'net/http'